DeviprasadShetty9833/Python_Journal/1_Python Basics/README.md

 ▶️ Arithmetic Operators

-- Used to assign and update values.
+- Used for mathematical calculations.

 | Operator | Description |
 |---|---|